jaiswalchitransh/Historical-Stock-and-Revenue-Data-Analysis/README.md

 - Graphs for Tesla and GameStop stock data.

 ## Installation
-This project requires Python 3.7 or later.
+This project requires Python 3.12.1 or later.
+To set up the project:
+1. Ensure Python 3.12.1 or a later version is installed on your system.
+You can download Python from [python.org](https://www.python.org/downloads/).

-1. Clone or download the repository:
+2. Clone or download the repository to your local machine.

        git clone https://github.com/yourusername/stock-data-visualization.git

-2. Install the necessary Python packages:
+3. Install the necessary Python packages:

    Required packages:
    - `yfinance`